moustakas/desi-photometry/README.md

 *secondary* targets; see [Meyers et al. 2022](https://desi.lbl.gov/DocDB/cgi-bin/private/ShowDocument?docid=6693)).
-However, for some applications, it is convenient to have a merged targeting catalog for all targets and with a common data model, which is precisely what this VAC provides.
+However, for some applications, it is convenient to have a merged targeting catalog for all targets and with a common data model, which is precisely what our VACs provide.

 The data model for each *targetphot* catalog is documented [here](https://desidatamodel.readthedocs.io/en/latest/DESI_TARGET/TARG_DIR/DR/VERSION/targets/PHASE/RESOLVE/OBSCON/PHASEtargets-OBSCON-RESOLVE-hp-HP.html#hdu1)